rr-paras-patel/Dockerfile/README.md

 * [Calico-Docker](https://www.projectcalico.org/getting-started/docker/) - Calico is a pure layer 3 virtual network that allows containers over multiple docker-hosts to talk to each other.
 * [Flannel](https://github.com/coreos/flannel/) - Flannel is a virtual network that gives a subnet to each host for use with container runtimes.
 * [Wagl](https://github.com/ahmetalpbalkan/wagl) - DNS Service Discovery for Docker Swarm (by [@ahmetalpbalkan][ahmetalpbalkan] ) http://ahmetalpbalkan.github.io/wagl/
-* [Weave][weave] (The Docker network) - Weave creates a virtual network that connects Docker containers deployed across multiple hosts.
+* [Weave](https://github.com/weaveworks/weave) (The Docker network) - Weave creates a virtual network that connects Docker containers deployed across multiple hosts.

 ## Logging